 - Violators had to wear a Dunce Cap until the next commercial break.

-- Catch Phrase: Of sorts.
-When Ben lost the Bonus Round (very rare), he would say to his opposition "I bow to your superior knowledge! (bow) I'm humbled!
+- When Ben lost the Bonus Round (which was very rare), he would say to his opposition "I bow to your superior knowledge! (bow) I'm humbled!
 I'm impressed!
 I hate you!
 Get outta here!" — and then hand that contestant that hard-won $5,000.

-- In the lead-in to Ben's turn at the Bonus Round, after being informed of the score he needed to beat, Ben would usually say, "I shall do my best."
+- In the lead-in to Ben's turn at the Bonus Round, after being informed of the score he needed to beat, Ben would usually say, "I shall do my best" or "I take all challenges seriously".

 - Occasionally in the Best of Ten round, when told that the contestant had scored less than 5 points, he would say, "I take all challenges seriously."